akdk7/nginx-proxy-manager-on-steroids/README.md

 - This project is a fork of the original upstream.
 The UI and core workflows remain familiar, while the fork adds advanced features.
+- Portions of this fork were developed with AI assistance.
 - For build instructions and deeper docs, see the GitHub repo.

 ## License